Employment opportunities

 Church of the Brethren denominational positions

-The Church of the Brethren is seeking an Administrative Assistant for Discipleship and Leadership Formation.
-This full-time salaried position is located at the General Offices in Elgin, Illinois, and reports to the Executive Director of Discipleship and Leadership Formation.
+The Church of the Brethren is seeking a Buildings and Grounds Assistant for the General Offices in Elgin, Illinois.
+This part-time, 20-hour weekly position and reports to the Director of Buildings and Grounds.

 Skills and knowledge required: